 Hill stations of Karnataka often mean plantations.
 Chikmagalur and Coorg are the places to visit for some of the best coffee plantations in the country.
 Here, you can learn about the history of coffee and its processing, as well as sampling some yourself.
 You can also visit coffee museums or plantations to know everything about this magic bean.
 According to legend, coffee is said to have been brought to India from the Middle East by a Sufi saint, Baba Budan, and the first beans were planted in Karnataka.
 There is now a hill named after him in Chikmagalur called Baba Budangiri.
 Coorg, which is known as the ‘Scotland of India’ due to its cool climate, is also known for its spices and unique food.

 4. More Ancient Temples

-Just when you’d thought you’d had enough of historical sites and temples, the regions of Karnataka delivers more.
-It is famous for the small villages of Badami, Aihole and Pattadakal (all on the banks of Malaprabha River) which are known for intricately carved temples, caves and forts, all made from sandstone.
-They were once a part of the Chalukya Dynasty, which ruled the area between the 6th and 12th century and are important places to visit on the tourist map of Karnataka.
-Don’t miss the Badami Fort, Bhootnath temple and rock-cut Buddhist caves in the town of Badami.
+Just when you’d thought you’d had enough of historical sites and temples, the regions of Karnataka deliver more.
+It is famous for the small villages of Badami, Aihole, and Pattadakal (all on the banks of the Malaprabha River) which are known for intricately carved temples, caves, and forts, all made from sandstone.
+They were once a part of the Chalukya Dynasty, which ruled the area between the 6th and 12th centuries, and are important places to visit on the tourist map of Karnataka.
+Don’t miss the Badami Fort, Bhootnath temple, and rock-cut Buddhist caves in the town of Badami.
 Aihole, the town is known for the Lad Khan temple.
 You must also visit the Virupaksha temple in the town of Pattadakal.

 Also Read: Explore the spectacular caves of Badami